Both cerebral palsy and autism are spectrum disorders, meaning that they involve a wide range of symptoms and severities.

 Managing Cerebral Palsy and Autism

 Cerebral palsy and autism spectrum disorder are lifelong conditions that cannot be reversed.
-However, by learning how to effectively communicate and be more functional, your child can significantly improve their quality of life.
+However, by learning how to effectively communicate and complete functional activities, your child can significantly improve their quality of life.

-Management interventions that can help develop your child’s physical abilities and cognitive behaviors include:
+Management interventions that can help develop your child’s physical abilities and social behaviors include:

-- Physical therapy can help your child improve their strength and mobility through exercise.
+- Physical therapy can help your child improve their strength, mobility, balance, and coordination through exercise.

-- Occupational therapy can teach your child how to perform activities of daily living like using the bathroom or putting on clothes.
+- Occupational therapy can teach your child how to perform activities of daily living like using the bathroom or putting on clothes, and can also address sensory regulation.

 - Speech therapy can teach your child how to communicate and socialize more effectively.